Quetzal-framework/quetzal-CRUMBS/README.md

 ## Usage in bash

-At the present moment the python interfaces are not very stable, and are not really meant to be used directly.
+:warning: At the present moment the python interfaces are not very stable, and are not really meant to be used directly.
 I prefer to use Quetzal-CRUMBS in bash scripts when I'm doing ABC-inference or when I'm calibrating my simulations.